kristerhedfors/sumarai/README.md

 ## Overview

-The `summarai` project is a demonstration of rapid LLM application development using advanced dev support tools.
-It showcases the power of combining Visual Studio Code with the Claude Dev plugin (requires Anthropic API key and credits) to interact with local llamafile APIs, alongside various shell commands.
-The primary goal is to provide different types of summaries for files and content on a computer, as well as an interactive chat interface.
+The `summarai` project is a demonstration of rapid LLM application development using a strict no-code workflow.
+It showcases the power of combining Visual Studio Code with the Claude Dev plugin (requires Anthropic API key and credits) to create a functional application through natural language prompting alone.
+The primary goal is to provide different types of summaries for files and content on a computer, as well as an interactive chat interface, all without writing a single line of code manually.

+## Development Approach

+This project employs a unique development methodology:

+1. **No-Code Workflow**: The entire application is developed without manually writing any code.
+Instead, all code is generated through natural language prompts.

+2. **Conversational Prompting**: The development process mimics a conversation with a skilled developer colleague.
+By describing features, requirements, and necessary changes in natural language, the AI assistant (Claude Dev) generates and modifies the codebase accordingly.

+3. **Rapid Iteration**: This approach allows for quick iterations and adjustments, as changes can be requested and implemented through simple conversational prompts.

+4. **AI-Driven Problem Solving**: Complex programming challenges are solved by leveraging the AI's vast knowledge of programming patterns, best practices, and problem-solving techniques.

+This methodology demonstrates the potential of AI-assisted development in dramatically reducing the time and technical expertise required to create functional applications.

 ## Key Features

-1. **Rapid LLM Application Development**: Demonstrates the ease and speed of developing LLM applications with modern tools.
+1. **Rapid LLM Application Development**: Demonstrates the ease and speed of developing LLM applications with AI assistance.
 2. **llamafile Showcase**: Highlights the capabilities of llamafile, an LLM packaging solution that enables:
    - Inference at competitive token rates using consumer hardware
    - Completion of meaningful tasks in isolated environments